Reactions to the 2023 Israeli judicial reform: United Kingdom

-Margaret Hodge MP, the parliamentary chair of the Jewish Labour Movement, wrote that "Netanyahu’s government plans to undermine judicial independence by instituting the political appointment of judges and introducing a new 'overriding' clause, allowing any decision by the supreme court of Israel to be overridden by a simple majority vote in the Knesset.
+Margaret Hodge MP, the parliamentary chair of the Jewish Labour Movement, wrote that "Netanyahu's government plans to undermine judicial independence by instituting the political appointment of judges and introducing a new 'overriding' clause, allowing any decision by the supreme court of Israel to be overridden by a simple majority vote in the Knesset.
 This would destroy the independence of the judiciary.
 This is especially damaging because Israel does not have a written constitution and depends on its basic laws, upheld by an independent judiciary, to protect fundamental rights."

+On 25 July the Foreign, Commonwealth and Development Office released a statement "[urging] the Israeli government to build consensus and avoid division, ensuring that a robust system of checks and balances and the independence of Israel's judiciary are preserved".
+The statement also stressed that "democratic values" underpinned the countries' relationship.

+France

+On 24 July the Ministry for Europe and Foreign Affairs released a statement "[calling] on the Israeli authorities to address every issue that is fundamental to the institutions of democratic countries in a spirit of consensus".
+The statement also stressed that "democratic principles" formed the basis of the countries' relationship.

 United States

 President

 President Joe Biden wrote "The genius of American democracy and Israeli democracy is that they are both built on strong institutions, on checks and balances, on an independent judiciary.
-Building consensus for fundamental changes is really important to ensure that the people buy into them so they can be sustained."
+Building consensus for fundamental changes is really important to ensure that the people buy into them so they can be sustained".

+In a July 2023 interview with Thomas Friedman, Biden stated that "the vibrancy of Israel's democracy... must remain the core of our bilateral relationship... my recommendation to Israeli leaders is not to rush.
+I believe the best outcome is to continue to seek the broadest possible consensus".